m0nsieurPsych0/librenms-speedtest/README.md

 - Go to your LibreNMS web interface, and go to "Overview" -> "Plugins" -> "Plugin Admin"
 - Enable the "Speedtest" plugin.
 - Find the "Speedtest" plugin under "Overview" -> "Plugins" -> "Speedtest"
+- Wait at least one hour (2 speedtest runs, one every 30 mins), for data to be properly populated in your graphs.
 - Profit.